|

 plastic mat.
 One man felt the need to oil down two for $50, earning a round

+of high fives from his buddies.
 Finally, at 11:20, almost two-and-a-half hours after the posted start of

 the show, the first match began.
 It consisted of four fast one-minute